May 3, 2018, 1:18:52 PM CDT Feb 22, 2023, 4:50:29 PM CST

 Nerves can sometimes be a good thing.
 In the case of school, a little bit of anxiety can act as a motivator for children to study.
 However, too much anxiety can lead to poor performance.

 Anxiety can affect children of any age, but, when it comes to school, it most often involves children between the ages of 8 and 18.
-Roshini Kumar, LPC, outpatient clinical therapist at Children’s Health℠, shares tips to help your child perform at his or her best on test days.
+Nicholas Westers, PsyD, ABPP, pediatric psychologist at Children's Health℠ and Associate Professor at UT Southwestern, shares tips to help your child perform at his or her best on test days.

 1. Build a positive mindset

-Kumar defines anxiety as excessive worry that causes distress.
-She explains that when kids feel anxious, the emotional side of their brain is fired up.
+Dr. Westers defines anxiety as a natural reaction to a perceived threat, including the threat of failing or doing poorly on a test, that is universally experienced and adaptive.
+He explains that when kids feel anxious, the emotional side of their brain is fired up.
 This can lead to poor performance if left unchecked.
 However, when a student adopts a positive mindset and balances emotion with logic and reason, that anxiety can be channeled in a way that leads to confidence and success.
-Remind your child of past successes to assure him or her that the situation will be okay.
+Some anxiety is good and natural because it functions to get us to work hard and study.
+Remind your child of past successes to assure them that the situation will be okay.
 If you act positively, your child will follow your lead.

 2. Adopt a mantra